 Clubs: We run a popular and varied clubs programme.
-Examples of these include Brownies, Gardening, Dance, Arts and Crafts, Basketball, Netball, Rugby, Swimming, Badminton, Yoga, Stop Motion Animation, Cooking, Makerspace and Primary Choir.
+Examples of these include Moshi Brownies, Gardening, Dance, Arts and Crafts, Football, Basketball, Netball, Rugby, Swimming, Badminton, Coding, Cooking, Student Voice, Indoor Games and Primary Choir.

 The clubs change each quarter and students are invited to choose and sign up in advance.
 Sign up is completed by parents via a Google Form which will be emailed to you.
 Clubs take place from 14.00-15.00 from Monday to Thursday.
-For outside clubs, children should wear sun-hats and sunscreen.
+For outside clubs, children should wear sun-hats, sunscreen and sports shoes.